equinor/terraform-azurerm-sql/CODE_OF_CONDUCT.md

-#Code of Conduct
+# Code of conduct

-This project have adopted, and adheres to the common Equinor Code of Conduct for Open Source projects: github.com/equinor/opensource/CODE_OF_CONDUCT.md
+This project has adopted, and adheres to, the common [Equinor open source code of conduct](https://github.com/equinor/opensource/blob/master/CODE_OF_CONDUCT.md).